laravel/framework/readme.md

 - Added `has` method for checking the quantity of related models from a parent query.
 - Added `sort` method to support `Collection` class.
 - Reimplemented `keep` and `reflash` for preserving flash data across more than one request.
+- Fixed bug where flash data was not carried through multiple requests.

 ## Beta 4